ChinonsoIg/css-step/README.md

 ## Aim

 This was an assessment.
 I'm using it to showcase my skills with React and pure CSS.
 It is highly responsive.
+It demonstrates how useful props can be in the React world.
 You can visit the link [here]( https://musing-bardeen-a5c5b5.netlify.app/).